tdiprima/OllamaBotAI/README.md

 node server.js
 ```

 This will start the server.
-Next, open the `index.html` file in the `public` folder using Visual Studio Code, and you're ready to interact with the chatbot.
+Open http://localhost:3002/, and you're ready to interact with the chatbot.

 ### Running the Python Script